 Some companies are selling a tripod and a removable head in form of “kits” (what is included will be stated in the specifications).

 What kind of photography will you do?

 Family events, around the city, shooting panoramas, cities at night, macro photography, sport events or in the mountains?

 When you know what and where you are going to shoot (the type of photography that you will do), it will give you a better idea of the most important features the tripod should have.

 The most common mistake the novices and the first-time-tripod-buyers do is that they don’t really think of what they need.
 Well, I cannot blame them.
 If you are just starting, it is difficult to know exactly what you need, and especially, what (and how) you will be shooting in the future!
 Nevertheless, you just need to have at least an idea.

 If you don’t know what features you need, you can easily buy the “wrong” tripod: it could be too heavy (ouch, my back!), too light (watch out that wind!), too short (ouch my back & neck), too slow to assemble (there goes that shooting moment), not precise enough or any other reasons.
 You will be forced to eventually buy another one, ending up in spending more money than you would in the first place.

-Therefore, take a moment and think of all the situations and subjects when you might use the tripod!
+Therefore, take a moment and think of all the situations and subjects when you might use a tripod!
 They don’t need to be exactly precise just now, but when you will be reading through the next sections of this article, you can recognise what features are the most important to you.
 To help you, I have written some guidelines on different types of photography:

 - Macro photography: You will need to get close to the ground, so look at minimum height characteristics.
 You will also want greater freedom of movement.